-Our Data product line facilitates drug discovery and development for pharmaceutical and biotechnology companies through two primary products: Insights and Trials.
+Our Data and Services product line facilitates drug discovery and development for pharmaceutical and biotechnology companies through two primary products: Insights and Trials.
 We also maintain a growing tumor-derived biological modeling (or organoid) laboratory, which allows us to provide modeling and screening services to our pharmaceutical and biotech clients.

 One way we measure our data business is based on the remaining total contract value (the "Remaining TCV") that is contractually committed to be delivered in the future.
-As of December 31, 2022, we have signed contracts with a Remaining TCV of greater than \$800.0 million.
-We expect to deliver a majority of this contract value over the next several years.
+As of September 30, 2023, we have signed contracts with a Remaining TCV of more than \$785.0 million, which includes approximately \$300.0 million in additional potential future contractual opt-ins.
 Remaining TCV is equal to the total potential value of signed contracts and assumes the exercise of all contract options, all discretionary opt-ins, and no early termination.
-Remaining TCV includes the total potential value of the company's strategic collaborations with AstraZeneca and GlaxoSmithKline, which, although listed under the Data product line, could be satisfied by the purchase of any of the company's products and services.
+Remaining TCV includes the total potential value of the company's strategic collaborations with AstraZeneca and GSK, which, although listed under the Data and Services product line, could be satisfied by the purchase of any of the company's products and services.
 Remaining TCV excludes any revenue recognized to date on these contracts or any future adjustments made to the contractual value as a result of amendments or terminations.
 Our agreements contain termination clauses, including the ability of our counterparty to terminate for convenience, and there can be no guarantee that contracts will not be terminated, that contractual options and discretionary opt-ins will be exercised, or that we will achieve the full amount of potential revenue represented by these contracts.
 Remaining TCV is not a calculation of revenue and should be viewed independently of revenue and deferred revenue, as Remaining TCV is not intended to be combined with or replace these items.
 Similarly, Remaining TCV is not a forecast of future revenue, which can be impacted by, among other things, contract start and end dates, our ability to meet performance obligations, and the exercise of contractual options or termination rights.
 Moreover, Remaining TCV may differ from similarly titled metrics presented by other companies and may not be comparable to such other metrics.